FBGFi/mindfulness-app/README.md

 ## Notes

 Using Hive required saved values to have declared models, which can be built into adapters by running `flutter packages pub run build_runner build`.
 This creates a \*.g.dart file containing the adapted which must then be registered in `main()`.

+Note that saving lists directly to Hive must have their boxed type defined as dynamic.
+Fetched value from box can then be cast into correct type.